Patient education: Coronary artery bypass graft surgery (Beyond the Basics)

 When continuous monitoring is no longer required, usually after 12 to 24 hours, most patients are moved to a step-down or transitional care unit.
 Most people can sit in a chair the day after surgery.
 The person is encouraged to start walking within one to two days after surgery.

-- Constipation is also common during this time, probably due to decreased activity and food intake and use of pain medications.
+●Constipation is also common during this time, probably due to decreased activity and food intake and use of pain medications.
 Medications to relieve constipation may be recommended.
-(See "Patient information: Constipation in adults (Beyond the Basics)".)
+(See "Patient education: Constipation in adults (Beyond the Basics)".)

 Most people recover in the hospital for four to five days after surgery.
 However, hospitalization may be longer, depending upon an individual's rate of recovery and any complications that develop.